 - a.
 Composition.
 The SCB is composed of students, faculty and staff members. - 1.
 Student members must be currently enrolled in the University and cannot be an executive officer of any legislative student organization. - 2.
 Student candidates for membership shall be recommended by a selection committee appointed by the Vice President of Student Affairs.
 The president will appoint the student members of the SCB upon the recommendation of the selection committee. - b.
 Chair.
 The chair of the SCB shall be appointed by the Vice President for Student Affairs. - c.
 Panels.
 The SCB will act through panels appointed ad hoc for each hearing.
 Each panel shall be composed of five members: four student members and one faculty/staff member.
 The panel foreperson will be selected by the SCB chair. - d.
 Quorum.
 A quorum of the SCB is a majority.
-A quorum of a panel of the SCB is the entire panel. - e.
+A quorum of a panel of the SCB is a total of three SCB members.
+This panel quorum will be at least two students and one faculty/staff member. - e.
 Jurisdiction.
 The SCB shall only hear matters concerning allegations of academic dishonesty.